ElPatatin/cpp_modules/README.md

     - In-depth exploration of C++ STL containers
     - Integration of learned concepts in a final project with best practices and project structure

-## Controls

-Feel free to explore and modify the provided code within each exercise to experiment and deepen your understanding of C++.

 ## Known Issues

 If you encounter any issues or have questions, please open an issue on the repository.